jhmartel/SR/README.md

-# SR
-Special Relativity
+# Einstein's Special Relativity

-We include some articles on Special Relativity, and especially its foundations.
+This section includes articles on Special Relativity.